harshsingh32/Recipe-Search-App/README.md

 https://recipe-api-blush.vercel.app

 # Installation and Setup
-To install and run this project on your local machine, follow the instructions below:
+To install and run this project on your local machine, follow the instructions for:

 # Clone the GitHub repository:
 git clone https://github.com/yourusername/recipe-search.git